choueric/ericnode/content/post/fzf_jump_to_tab_in_vim.md

 useful snippets.

-For a long time, I'm looking for a quick way to jump to one tab when opening a lot tabs in Vim, I can not find a quick way to jump to one tab.
+For a long time, I'm looking for a quick way to jump to one tab when opening a lot tabs in Vim.
 I thought fzf maybe can do that like it does to open file or open a buffer.
 However, I could not find such solution after google.
-So, I wrote it as below:
+So, I implemented it as below:

 ```vim